QR Code Marketing ROI: The Numbers That Justify the Investment

 How do I track QR code scans for marketing?

 Use dynamic QR codes.
 Every scan passes through a redirect server that logs the timestamp, device type, and location.
-Honest QR Pro ($19 one-time) includes 30-day scan history.
-Business ($49 one-time) provides full history with geographic and device breakdowns.
+Honest QR Pro includes 1-year scan history.
+Business provides unlimited history with geographic and device breakdowns.
+Both are paid subscriptions with a 7-day free trial; see current pricing at honestqr.net/#pricing.

 Are QR codes worth the investment for small businesses?

 Yes.
 Static QR codes are free to generate and cost nothing beyond the print materials you are already producing.
-Dynamic codes from Honest QR start at $19 one-time.
+Dynamic codes from Honest QR are an affordable monthly subscription with a 7-day free trial (see current pricing at honestqr.net/#pricing).
 Compared to the cost of printing new materials when a URL changes, dynamic codes typically pay for themselves immediately.

 Ready to create your QR code?